research programme

 • and context-independent operational deployment.

-The present framework instead proposes:
+The present programme instead proposes:

 • question-relative operational generation,